 An active health insurance policy pays a portion of your expenses when you see a doctor, go to the hospital, have surgery or buy prescription medications.
-However, insurance companies won't pay a dime until you meet your deductible.
+However, insurance companies won't pay a dime until you meet the deductible that applies to the plan you've chosen.
 If other members of your family are on the same policy, your plan may include two deductibles: an individual deductible and a family deductible.

 A deductible is the amount of money you must pay on your own before your health insurance company will start helping with your expenses.
 For example, if your insurance policy covers 80 percent of your medical costs, with a $500 annual deductible, you must pay at least $500 out-of-pocket before the policy begins paying anything.
 After you have paid $500 in expenses, the insurance policy will cover 80 percent of your medical bills for the rest of the calendar year.